The General Data Protection Regulation (the “GDPR”), promulgated by the European

 transparent about how they use personal data.

-Trends in the US
+Leveraging GDPR for Trends in the US

 California Consumer Privacy Act (the “CCPA”) that was heavily